-The Hill School was founded in 1851 by the Rev. Matthew Meigs as the Family Boarding School for Boys and Young Men, making it the first such family boarding school in the nation -- that is, the first school where faculty members lived with their students.
+The Hill School was founded in 1851 by the Rev. Matthew Meigs as the Family Boarding School for Boys and Young Men.
+It was the first such school in the nation -- that is, a secondary school where faculty members lived with their students.
 Read more about the earlier history of The Hill School.

 The Hill School continues to be The Family Boarding School, a purposefully small and close learning community — a place where our academic excellence is based upon a challenging liberal arts curriculum; innovative teaching; a faculty of highly qualified, dedicated teachers; a noteworthy breadth of advanced and honors course offerings; and a structured atmosphere that blends high expectations with meaningful support.

 On June 30, 2013, The Hill School completed a successful $5.7 million capital campaign for the East Campus Faculty Village, expanding Hill’s campus to the east.
-Construction on the new homes began in early 2013 and eight faculty families moved in to the homes prior to the start of the 2013-14 school year.
-In June 2014, three additional homes were dedicated, thanks to the generosity of the Class of 1964.
+In June 2014, three additional homes were dedicated in addition to the eight original houses, thanks to the generosity of the Class of 1964.
 The School also finalized a successful $5.52 million campaign for four new athletics facilities: the Briggs S. Cunningham ’26,’50 Field and Harry S. Price Field (artificial turf fields for field hockey, soccer, and lacrosse); the William West Hauser ’81 Track; and a new soccer pitch.
 These state-of-the-art facilities were completed in the early fall of 2013.

-The School has benefited from significant enhancements to Hill’s academic and residential programs including technology updates to campus wireless network infrastructure; a “1+1 Program” (iPad + Mac/PC) during the 2013-14 academic year to engage active learning both in and out of the classroom; and installation of AppleTVs and wireless projectors in classrooms to help facilitate this collaborative learning.
-Also, in 2013 the School began a well-informed examination of The Hill’s educational program, led by Academic Dean John Dollhopf, with the aim of creating a curriculum that uses the best practices of 21st century pedagogy.
-New learning spaces were renovated or added around campus including a Mac computer lab in the School’s Ryan Library, the Jon Silverstein ’09 Electronic Media Studio
+The School has benefited from significant enhancements to Hill’s academic and residential programs including technology updates to campus wireless network infrastructure; a “1+1 Program” (iPad + Mac/PC) during the 2013-14 academic year; and classroom installation of AppleTVs and wireless projectors.
+Also, in 2013 the School began a thorough review of The Hill’s educational program, led by Academic Dean John Dollhopf, to create a curriculum that uses the best practices of 21st century pedagogy.
+New learning spaces were renovated or added, such as a Mac computer lab in the School’s John P. Ryan Library, the Jon Silverstein ’09 Electronic Media Studio

-To fulfill the goals set forth in the Strategic Plan and Campus Master Plan, under Headmaster Lehman’s leadership the Advancement Office launched a comprehensive fundraising campaign, The Strength of All, in July 2014.
+To fulfill the goals set forth in the Strategic Plan and Campus Master Plan, the Advancement Office and Headmaster Lehman launched a comprehensive fundraising campaign, The Strength of All